The Top 5 Effective Methods to Get Rid of Mice

 Why did mice target my home?

-The mice were not targeting you in particular, they just needed a warm spot to survive winter in.
+The mice were not targeting you in particular; they just needed a warm spot to survive winter.
 Any home they could gain access to would have been good enough.
 Remember, mice can enter spaces as small as a quarter of an inch.
-Making sure you seal all entry points will help you prevent an infestation in the future.
+Sealing all entry points will help you prevent an infestation in the future.

 Where are mice during the day?